jkclark/Discardo-Retaino/README.md

 [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3102760514)

-Ever playing a deck with a lot of discard, and you find yourself discarding the same cards over and over?
+Have you ever been playing a deck with a lot of discard, when you find yourself discarding the same cards over and over?
 Have a hand full of Strikes when retaining, so it doesn't matter which card you choose?
 Well, look no further for a solution!